Close Menu

 Honestly, my only real critique of the app and experience is the FlightScope Mevo app is starting to show its age a little bit.

 This doesn’t hurt functionality.
-As I mentioned, it’s so easy to setup and use.
+As I mentioned, it’s so easy to set up and use.

 Here’s the good news, though.

-What Data do You Get with the FlightScope Mevo?
+What Data Do You Get with the FlightScope Mevo?

 A nice feature was being able to adjust how information was presented to you.
 There are eight pieces of data you can get from the FlightScope Mevo: